 - Do not include extraneous information - keep it CONCISE.
 Coaches love short emails.

-- Sign each email with your name, grad year, & position
+- Sign each email with your name, grad year, club team & position

 - If you can, personalize these emails.
 At the very least, address each email to the name of the coaches at each program you are contacting.